 What we believe

-- We believe that when we grow in our understanding of connectedness to ourselves, each other, and our earth, we are able build a better neighborhood.
+We believe that when we grow in connectedness to ourselves, each other, and the earth, we are able to create healthier communities.

-- We believe children need nature and we believe in the transformative power and healing potential of nature.
+We believe in the transformative power and healing potential of art and nature.

 Send Us a Message